DataDog/browser-sdk/packages/rum/README.md

 : Optional<br/>
 **Type**: Boolean <br/>
 **Default**: `false`<br/>
-Initialization fails silently if Real User Monitoring is already initialized on the page.
+Initialization fails silently if the RUM Browser SDK is already initialized on the page.

 `proxyUrl`
 : Optional<br/>